 Here’s a picture of the four drawers in place in the third cabinet; you can see where the green tape is on the bottom drawer that the hinges are impeding it and pushing it away at the side which will render it nonfunctional 🙁

-I REALLY wanted pullouts on the end cabinets (where the glass doors are going) so I could store my glass grinder and some covered plastic bins.
-In order to get a pullout in the two end cabinets, we were going to have to put our thinking caps on.
-We came up with two solutions: 1) re-drill the hole for the hinge on the door and move it up to clear the pullout hardware or 2) purchase new bottom mounted drawer glides at a hardware store so the pullout could be mounted directly on the bottom, which would then clear the hinges.
+Our two solutions: 1) re-drill the hole for the hinge on the door and move it up to clear the pullout hardware or 2) purchase new bottom mounted drawer glides at a hardware store so the pullout could be mounted directly on the bottom, which would then clear the hinges.
 Option 2, while more expensive, was the best option for me because I didn’t want to compromise the integrity of the door by putting another hole in it.
-As it happened, we had a spare pair of drawer glides to test out whether it would even work, so we didn’t have to shell out any extra money for the first one :).
-To see how we installed our ‘custom’ pullout, see Customizing a Pullout in the next section.

 I plan to use the configured storage shown in the Pax Planner below as follows:

-Cabinet #1 houses all my cardboard patterns (I used to professionally design clothing) and will be primarily hanging space with some plastic bins at the bottom.
-We installed a glass divider in case I change my mind and add another pullout for some tools.
+Cabinet #1 houses all my cardboard patterns (I used to professionally design clothing).
+It will be primarily hanging space with some plastic bins at the bottom.
+There’s a glass divider in case I change my mind and add another pullout for some tools.

 Cabinet #2 is a mix of hidden storage (solid drawers) and glass fronted drawers.
 We installed a pullout drawer in the bottom of this cabinet for more plastic bins.
-In cabinet #3, we installed a divider at the bottom so that we could fit two more columns of small glass fronted drawers.
-I figured it would be more practical to load up a lot of small drawers with heavy stuff, rather than fewer larger ones so I don’t have too much trouble getting the drawers open!
-The only drawback of doing this is that the small glass fronted drawers are almost as expensive as the larger ones, (but only 1/2 the storage; $40 vs $50, respectively).
+In cabinet #3, we installed a vertical divider at the bottom.
+That allows two columns of small glass fronted drawers.
+I figure it’s more practical to load up a lot of small drawers with heavy stuff, rather than fewer larger ones.
+That way, opening the drawers should be a breeze!
+The only drawback is that the small glass fronted drawers are almost as expensive as the larger ones, (but only 1/2 the storage; $40 vs $50, respectively).

-At the very bottom of the divider on the right side of cabinet #3, I’m going to store my table top sewing machine so I can pull it out when I need it.
-It’s an old Kenmore and it’s made with metal – not the cheap plastic they build them with today!
-It’s a workhorse and I’d never part with it.
-Even though I also own an industrial Juki sewing machine, since it only sews straight it’s nice to have a machine that can sew a variety of other stitches too!
+At the very bottom on the right side of the divider in cabinet #3, I’ll store my table top sewing machine.
+Easy access to pull it out when I need it!
+My sewing machine is an old Kenmore and it’s all metal – not the cheap plastic they build them with today!
+It’s a workhorse that I’ll never part with.
+Even though I also own an industrial Juki sewing machine, it’s great to have a machine that can sew a variety of other stitches too!